openMetadataInitiative/openMINDS_documentation/docs/shared/getting_started/jsonld_introduction.rst

 JSON-LD: minimal introduction
 #############################

-JSON-LD (JavaScript Object Notation for Linked Data) is a format for representing structured data as linked data using JSON.
+JSON-LD (JavaScript Object Notation for Linked Data, see `JSON-LD 1.1 specification`_) is a format for representing structured data as Linked Data (see `Linked Data principles`_) using JSON.

 In JSON-LD, data is expressed as a collection of objects that can be uniquely identified and linked to each other.
 This allows metadata to be represented as a graph of interconnected entities.